Our Staff

 Brooke Anderson

-Mikki is a biologist specializing in applied conservation biology, particularly of endangered species and natural resources in marine ecosystems for over 20 years.
-Her research is focused primarily on the biology, behavior, abundance, and movement of sharks using novel technologies.
-The goal of her work is to support science based strategic conservation initiatives with multiple stakeholders.
+Dr. Mikki McComb-Kobza is the CEO and Chief Scientist of Ocean First Institute, a non-profit organization dedicated to marine research, conservation, and education that has reached over 500,000 people with nationally acclaimed conservation projects and compelling educational programming.
+Mikki is a marine biologist, and her research is focused primarily on the biology, behavior, abundance, and movement of sharks using novel technologies.
 She has participated in or led over 40 under-sea expeditions, spanning the globe from Darwin to Cape Town, to Manaus, to Hong Kong, and along the east coast of North America from Nova Scotia to Belize.
-Mikki is the Executive Director of Ocean First Institute, a Boulder based non-profit dedicated to marine research, conservation, and education.
-The Institute has reached thousands of students in local schools, and over 400,000 students in 35 countries and 46 US states with nationally acclaimed conservation projects and compelling educational programming.
 Her research has been covered by the BBC, National Geographic, Discovery Channel’s Shark Week, NPR and CBC National Radio Canada.
-She is faculty with CU Boulder Ecology and Evolutionary Biology, the immediate past President of the American Elasmobranch Society and National Fellow of the Explorer’s Club.
+She is faculty with CU Boulder Ecology and Evolutionary Biology, the immediate past President of the American Elasmobranch Society, in the Women Divers Hall of Fame, and National Fellow of the Explorer’s Club.

 Mikki holds a Ph.D. in Integrative Biology from Florida Atlantic University and is the author of numerous scientific publications.